 Originally from Allentown, PA, Betsy trained at Dolly Haltzman Dance Academy and performed with pre-professional company Repertory Dance Theatre.
 A ballet “late-bloomer,” she didn’t start dancing until age 12, and will always have a soft spot in her heart for students who might think it’s too late for them to start training.
 Of course, it’s absolutely never too late to start dancing!
 After studying dance at Ithaca College in Ithaca, NY, Betsy moved to Los Angeles in 2004 and performed with Santa Monica Contemporary Ballet.
 In 2007, she co-founded LA Unbound, which has grown into the largest dance company in Los Angeles, producing 2 original shows per year and providing non-competitive performance opportunities for hundreds of local dancers and choreographers.
-She co-founded the Los Angeles Dance Film Festival in 2016, which has produced sold-out screenings in 2017 and 2018 and will be having their third annual festival presentation in January 2019.
-Betsy is thrilled to have the opportunity to share her love of dance with the children and families of Altadena and Pasadena.
+She co-founded the Los Angeles Dance Film Festival in 2016, which has produced sold-out screenings in 2017, 2018, and 2019.
+Betsy is a mom to one-year-old Indiana and is thrilled to have the opportunity to share her love of dance with the children and families of Altadena and Pasadena.

 Katie Jane Hagen